 Strategy.
 At our meeting, I will listen to your situation, review your documents, and analyze your case.
 I will tell you if I think you have a viable case, discuss some of the risks and benefits, and begin developing your legal claims.
 I will take the time to answer your questions and do what I can to ease your worries about the unknown.
 My advice to you is based on my years of experience, education, and specialized training.
 You may not hear what you expected, or what you want to hear, but I will provide you the legal realities of your case.

 Moving Forward.
 If I agree to take your case and you wish to proceed, I will ask you to sign a fee agreement that meets the needs of your case.
 I will go through the agreement and explain it to you.
 The agreement will explain how I get paid, what my duties are, and what your duties are.
 Once the agreement is signed, the disclaimer on this website goes away: you will be my client and I will be your lawyer, bound to protect and pursue your interests.

 Odds and Ends.
-My office building has a parking garage and parking on the street in front.
-You can find your own space or park in the garage and we will validate your parking.
 I can arrange to meet you at your convenience.
 Call me and we’ll work out a time and place.